Last updated on

 Please tell me I’m not the only one!

 I love this seasonal treat so much!
 The combination of sweet and salty just speaks to me and I can’t get enough.

 White Chocolate Peppermint Cake

-I made a few tweaks to the cake and buttercream recipe (which I’ve also updated on the original post).
+A few tweaks were made to the cake and buttercream recipe (which I’ve also updated in the original post).
 I then used adapted a Milk Bar recipe for the pretzel filling.
 It’s the same one I use in my Carrot Apricot Cake.
-I think you’ll love the added crunch and salty-ness in this version of the cake.
+I think you’ll love the added crunch and saltiness in this version of the cake.
 I always make a large batch of the filling so there’s plenty to snack on.

 Tips for Making Tall, Moist Cake Layers

 When making the cake layers, don’t forget to follow my go-to tips for getting your cakes to rise and bake well:

 - Preheat your oven for 30 minutes prior to baking.

 - Use good quality pans like Fat Daddio.